 Sexually Transmitted Infections and STDs

-[Author’s note: Welcome to Part 7, the final installment of our seven-part series about Sexually Transmitted Infections (STIs), sometimes called venereal diseases or Sexually Transmitted Diseases (STDs).
+[Author’s note: Welcome to Part 4 of our seven-part series about Sexually Transmitted Infections (STIs), sometimes called venereal diseases or Sexually Transmitted Diseases (STDs).
 The good news is that as I write this in 2017, researchers are discovering not only new facts, but also new treatments for STIs.
 The not-so-good-news is that some STIs that were once nearly eradicated are on the rise again and others are becoming resistant to treatment.
 Click here to read Part 1 of the series.
 Click here to read Part 2 of the series.
 Click here to read Part 3 of the series.
-Click here to read Part 4 of the series, Click here to read Part 5 of the series.
-Click here to read Part 6 of the series.]
+Come back on Friday, September 8th for Part 5.]

 Sondra Forsyth is Co-Editor-in-Chief of thirdAge.com.